 6.0 Performance Standards.
 Performance standards can be set locally in individual plant permits, and will vary.
 By-product PCDD/F emission is mentioned in the ECVM Charter, and reflected in the OSPAR process via Decision 98/4 and adoption of BAT via PARCOM Recommendation 96/2.
-That standard is 1 μg TEQ/ton oxychlorination capacity release to water.
-Air emission limits in the ECVM Charter are 0.1 ng TEQ/Nm.^{3.19} This limit corresponds to the EU regulatory limit for emissions of PCDD/F to air from incinerators.
-Limits in other regions/countries will typically be congruent with hazardous waste combustor regulations in local areas.
+That standard is 1 μ g TEQ/ton oxychlorination capacity release to water.
+Air emission limits in the ECVM Charter are 0.1 ng TEQ/Nm^{3.17} Limits in other regions/countries will typically be congruent with hazardous waste combustor regulations in local areas.

 7.0 Performance Measures.
-These may include: analytical chemistry on emission streams; in some areas, reporting of POPs to a Pollutant Release and Transfer Registry (PRTR), such as the Toxics Release Inventory in the US.^{20,21}
+Analytical chemistry on emission streams; in some areas, reporting of POPs to a Pollutant Release and Transfer Registry (PRTR.), such as the Toxics Release Inventory in the US.^{18,19}